Cochrane: Researchers of the Cochrane Collaboration conducted a review of research about the effects of antidepressants classified

-Selective serotonin reuptake inhibitors (SSRIs) for fibromyalgia
+as serotonin reuptake inhibitors (SSRIs) on fibromyalgia.
+After

 We are uncertain of the evidence of the outcomes of reduction of pain, sleep problems, fatigue, depression, global improvement (proportion of patients who reported to be much or very much improved), tolerability (dropout rates due to adverse events), and safety (serious adverse events).